Blue Green Infrastructure (BGI)

 Fernielea Primary The Dee Catchment Partnership and Aberdeen City Council have been working with Fernielea Primary school in Aberdeen through the BEGIN project to try and combat historic flooding issues, whilst creating a special pil...

-Maidencraig The Den of Maidencraig Local Nature Reserve is being enhanced with a safe route to school pathway, flood alleviation scheme and site upgrades.
-The new housing development by Bancon Homes is funding the pathway linking ...
+Maidencraig The Den of Maidencraig Local Nature Reserve is being enhanced with a safe route to school pathway, flood alleviation scheme and future site upgrades.
+The new housing development by Bancon Homes is funding the pathway l...

 Developing Green Networks